mrpascal1/mrpascal1.github.io/_posts/2024-01-01-how-large-language-models-work.md

 ## 1. Historical context: n-grams, RNNs, attention

-Early language models counted sequences of words (**[n-grams](https://en.wikipedia.org/wiki/N-gram)**) under a **Markov assumption**, e.g. $P(w_n \mid w_{1:n-1}) \approx P(w_n \mid w_{n-1})$ for bigrams.
-Such models assign probabilities by frequency counts, but suffer from data sparsity and cannot capture long-range context.

-Neural methods replaced this with **[recurrent neural networks (RNNs)](https://en.wikipedia.org/wiki/Recurrent_neural_network)**, where each token is processed sequentially through hidden states.
-Vanilla RNNs (and [LSTMs](https://en.wikipedia.org/wiki/Long_short-term_memory)/GRUs) learned distributed representations of history and could (in theory) model long context, but in practice are slow to train and suffer from vanishing gradients over long sequences.

-To improve capacity, [attention mechanisms](https://en.wikipedia.org/wiki/Attention_(machine_learning)) were introduced (e.g. **Bahdanau et al.** 2015) in RNN sequence-to-sequence models, allowing the decoder to *focus on* relevant parts of the input.
-In **"Attention Is All You Need" (Vaswani et al. 2017)**, the authors abandoned recurrence entirely and built an architecture solely from *self-attention* and feed-forward layers.
-In a transformer encoder, each token **attends to all others** in the sequence, enabling parallel processing and capturing global context.
-This innovation underlies modern LLMs.
-Transformer-like models (GPT, [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)), etc.) quickly surpassed RNNs on benchmarks such as GLUE, translation, and question answering.
+Early language models worked by simply counting how often different groups of words appeared together.
+These word groups are called **[n-grams](https://en.wikipedia.org/wiki/N-gram)**.

+For example, a **bigram** model only looks at pairs of consecutive words.
+It assumed that the next word mostly depends on just the previous word (this idea is known as the **Markov assumption**).
+The model then predicted the next word based on how frequently it had appeared after the previous word in its training data.

+Although simple, these models had serious limitations.
+They suffered from **data sparsity** — many word combinations never appeared in the training text, making predictions unreliable.
+They also couldn’t capture **long-range context**, meaning they struggled to understand connections between words that were far apart in a sentence.

+Neural methods replaced n-grams with **[recurrent neural networks (RNNs)](https://en.wikipedia.org/wiki/Recurrent_neural_network)**.
+These models process tokens one by one and keep a hidden state to remember previous information.

+Improved versions like [LSTMs](https://en.wikipedia.org/wiki/Long_short-term_memory) and GRUs helped, but RNNs still had two major issues: they were slow to train, and they suffered from the **[vanishing gradient problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem)** — which made it hard for the model to learn connections between words that are far apart in a sentence.

+To improve performance, [attention mechanisms](https://en.wikipedia.org/wiki/Attention_(machine_learning)) were introduced in RNN-based models (Bahdanau et al., 2015).
+These allowed the model to *focus on* the most relevant parts of the input.

+Then in 2017, the paper **"Attention Is All You Need"** (Vaswani et al.) took a bold step: it removed recurrence completely and built the entire architecture using only *self-attention* and feed-forward layers.

+In a transformer, every token can attend to all other tokens in the sequence at once.
+This enables parallel processing and helps the model capture long-range context.
+This innovation became the foundation of modern LLMs.

+Transformer-based models like GPT and [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)) quickly outperformed RNNs on most language tasks.

 ---